raorosz/golf-league-optin/README.md

 Reply **STOP** to opt out at any time or **HELP** for assistance.
 No marketing or promotional messages will be sent.
 For questions, contact **raorosz@gmail.com**.

+## Privacy Policy

+The Golf League App only collects player names and phone numbers for the purpose of league participation.
+This information is used solely to send match reminders, scorecard links, and handicap updates.
+No data is shared, sold, or used for marketing purposes.
+Players can opt out at any time by replying STOP to any message.